 Applied to ranged or thrown weapons, this quality means that STR modifiers are used instead of DEX modifiers, both for to-hit and damage purposes.

-When you use a sunder weapon, you get a +2 weapon bonus on Maneuver Offense checks when attempting the Sunder combat maneuver.
-In addition, if your sunder combat maneuver is successful, add your weapon's enhancement bonus + 2 to the damage inflicted by the combat maneuver.
+When you use a sunder weapon, you get a +2 weapon bonus on Might checks when attempting the Sunder combat maneuver.
+In addition, if your sunder combat maneuver is successful, add +2 to the damage inflicted by the combat maneuver.
 Sunder weapons can be used to make sunder attempts against unattended objects, structures and fortifications, including those made from metal or stone.

 Note: Weapons made from special materials often have bonuses or penalties to Sunder checks.
-These material bonuses and penalties stack with the Maneuver Offense bonus granted by a sunder weapon.
+These material bonuses and penalties stack with the weapon bonus to Might checks granted by a sunder weapon.

-When you use a Trip weapon, you get a +2 weapon bonus on Maneuver Offense checks when attempting the Trip, Drag, or Reposition combat maneuvers.
-If you are tripped during your own trip attempt, you can drop the weapon to avoid being tripped.
-In addition, if your trip, drag, or reposition combat maneuver is successful, add your weapon's enhancement bonus + 2 to the damage inflicted by the combat maneuver.
+When you use a Trip weapon, you get a +2 weapon bonus on Sleight of Hand checks when attempting a Trip or Reposition combat maneuver, or the same bonus to Might checks when performing a Drag combat maneuver.
+In addition, if your trip, drag, or reposition combat maneuver is successful, add +2 to the damage inflicted by the combat maneuver.